yvessabourin/learningSFDX/README.md

 # learningSFDX

-This repository is used as a testing groud for Salesforce DX.
+This repository is used as a testing ground for Salesforce DX.

 Hello Git